Overview of Texas Taxes

 How Your Texas Paycheck Works

 You and your employer will each contribute 6.2% of your earnings for Social Security taxes and 1.45% of your earnings for Medicare taxes.
-These taxes together are called FICA (Federal Insurance Contributions Act) taxes.
-No matter which state you call home, you won't be able to escape those FICA taxes.
-Income you earn that's in excess of $200,000 will be subject to a 0.9% Medicare surtax.
+These taxes together are called FICA taxes.
+No matter which state you call home, you have to pay FICA taxes.
+Income you earn that's in excess of $200,000 is also subject to a 0.9% Medicare surtax.
+(Your employer doesn’t match that.)

 Your marital status, pay frequency, federal allowances (which you claim on your W-4) and the deductions mentioned above all contribute to the size of your paycheck.
 If you think too much or too little money is being withheld from your paycheck you can file a new W-4 with your employer at any time during the year to change the number of allowances you’re claiming.